dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0204.md

-# Chapter 14 Working with Lists
+# 0204.
+Working with Lists

 In the AutoLISP® programming language, an atom can be a function name, string, integer, real number, or another supported data type or symbol.
 A list is an expression that contains one or more atoms enclosed in parentheses.
 Each AutoLISP expression is a list, with the exception of those that start with an exclamation point.
 Lists often represent the following: